A black background with purple neon-like letters which read "do what you love" in cursive letters

 • Time-bound

-Instead of saying, “I’ll work out every day,” a SMART version might be, “I’ll move my body for 20 minutes, four days a week, for the next 30 days.”
+• Instead of “I’ll work out every day,” say: “I’ll move my body for 20 minutes, four days a week, for the next 30 days.”

 Start small.
 Build momentum.
 You can always add more later.